Why Work at a Startup?

 Startups have a “get shit done” mentality which means the smaller the company, the more they need to hire for people who can accomplish tasks with very little direction or oversight.
 Big companies tend to hire people to accomplish one thing and nothing else outside of the job description.
 Startups are just trying to survive and anything you can do to push the company forward is needed.

-Startups will often post job openings on sites Angel List, WeWorkRemotely.com (remote only), and the Hacker News jobs section for Y Combinator-specific companies.
+Startups will often post job openings on sites Angel List (now Wellfound), WeWorkRemotely.com (remote only), and the Hacker News jobs section for Y Combinator-specific companies.
 Keep in mind that many openings don’t get posted and this is where networking comes in handy.
 It also might be okay to email employees at different startups and introduce yourself and see if they have any openings not listed on their careers page.
 Even if they say no, thank them for their time.
 You may end up making a good connection with them and, considering how fast startups change, they may have an opening in just another few months.

 Conclusion and Resources